aml-farrag/aml-app/README.md

 - first you need to install laravel 10  and xaamp.
 - import sql file blogdb using php my admin .
-- you can log in with the user email aml@gmail.com and password 12345678 so you will log in as  an admin and you can edit or delete posts any other user will register as an ordinary user not as an admin. .
+- you can log in with the user email aml@gmail.com and password 12345678 using laravel login page http://127.0.0.1:8000/login so you will log in as  an admin and you can edit or delete posts any other user will register as an ordinary user not as an admin. .
 - you can display all posts using this route http://127.0.0.1:8000/posts .
 - to create a new post use the route http://127.0.0.1:8000/createpost .
+- go to dashboard to log out

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>